foramgandhicodecraft/JS-Bugs/README.md

-This is a frontend website project to which I contributed.
+This is a frontend website project which I made with 2 other contributors.
 Click on the link for live version https://final-web-wonders-2.vercel.app/